 Figure 7 – Interrelation between functional safety and security

 In Figure 7, there is an inverse direction of impact when safety and security aspects are compared.
 In functional safety, humans and the environment are potentially harmed by failure of the technical system.
 For security, the technical system is the potentially harmed target of disturbance by intended or accidental attacks carried out by humans or emanating from the environment.
-The security of a technical system might impact its safety, and loop back to harm humans and the environment.
+The security of a technical system might impact its safety, and loop back to harm humans or the environment.

 The increase of connected components and systems is not only increasing the complexity of this “system of systems” but also raises concerns with respect to the safety impact due to security issues.